Authentic print in a classroom reflects what is valued and important to the community.

 Retire anchor charts.

 Keep up the anchor charts that are needed and reflect current learning.
-Classroom resources should be relevant so that they will be used by the students.
+Classroom resources should be relevant so that they will be used by the children.
 Retire anchor charts when they are no longer current to life in the classroom so they don’t become decorations.
 But what can you do with them?
 Throwing them away seems like a great loss of learning.
 Here are some tips:

-Photograph Them - Take pictures of your retired anchor charts and place them in a photo album for students to peruse.
+Photograph Them - Take pictures of your retired anchor charts and place them in a photo album for children to peruse.
 You might also give each child a copy of the photo for them to place in their individual reading and/or writing notebooks as resources.

 Laminate Them - You might create a big book of retired anchor charts that children can reference when they need to or read for fun when they are in the classroom library.